sifat-hossain-niloy/Hybrid-LLM-Feedback-Loop/README.md

 ## 🎉 Success Flow

 ```
-🤖 Generate Solution → 🌐 Submit to CF → ⏳ Wait for Verdict →
+🤖 GPT-4 Generate Solution → 🌐 Submit to CF → ⏳ Wait for Verdict →
 ✅ ACCEPTED!
-OR ❌ Failed → 🧠 Analyze Error → 🔄 Improve & Retry
+OR ❌ Failed → 💡 Mistral/Groq Generate Hint → 🔄 GPT-4 Improve & Retry
 ```

+## 🧠 Context Persistence

+Each workflow maintains **persistent chat contexts** throughout the solving session:

+- **Solution Context**: GPT-4 remembers all previous attempts and improvements
+- **Hint Context**: Mistral/Groq builds understanding of recurring issues
+- **Session Isolation**: Each problem gets its own isolated conversation threads

+This ensures that:
+- Solutions improve iteratively based on accumulated knowledge
+- Hints become more targeted as the session progresses
+- No context bleeding between different problems

 That's it!
 Simple, focused, and effective. 🚀